siddharth201/MyNotes/Swift/string_concept.md

 | zip() | String.Index | Most efficient way to get both the index and character. |

-## Q. Now suppose I want to loop from index 3 to
+## Q. Now suppose I want to loop from index 3 to end?